Programme/Approved Electives for 2020/21

 Available as a Free Standing Elective

 The 16th and early 17th centuries are a key period in the development of English literature.
 This was the age of Shakespeare, and during this time he and his contemporaries, such as Christopher Marlowe and Ben Jonson, produced some of the most interesting and exciting plays ever written.
 It was an age of lyric poetry, with the development of the English sonnet, and the astonishing, challenging works produced by writers like John Donne, Mary Wroth, Aemilia Lanyer and Anne Southwell.
 It was also a time of great historical change, with important debates going on about the nature of religion, the status of women, and the new developments in science.
-In this module, we will study a wide range of texts from this period, from comedies and tragedies to romantic and religious poetry.
-We will explore themes such as gender, sexuality, social criticism, religious faith, family relationships, and crime and punishment.
+In this module, we will study a wide range of texts from this period, from tragedies to the speeches of Queen Elizabeth I to romantic and religious poetry.
+We will explore themes such as gender, sexuality, social criticism, religious faith and family relationships.
 We will gain a greater appreciation and understanding of a fascinating period of English history, as well as sharing the exhilaration of exploring these supreme examples of literature.
 Besides giving you some familiarity with a specific period in English literary history, this module will also help develop skills appropriate to the study of literature more generally.
 These skills include textual analysis, constructing cogent arguments supported by evidence, the capacity to recognise culturally and historically different perspectives, and the ability to reflect critically on those perspectives.
 Suggested introductory reading:Susan Bruce and Rebecca Steinberger, eds., The Renaissance Literature Handbook (London: Continuum, 2009)Michael Hattaway, Renaissance and Reformations: An Introduction to Early Modern English Literature (Oxford: Blackwell, 2005)Jason Scott-Warren, Early Modern English Literature (Cambridge: Polity Press, 2005)

 To give students a grounding in the literature and context of one of the most important periods in English Literature.To develop students' abilities in reading, analysing and coming to informed judgement about major, complex works of poetry and drama.